Beehive Mill

 The building was constructed in three phases, the first two being in the early 1820s with the third phase being added in 1847.
 The second phase, built in 1824 and used as warehousing, is an important example of early fireproof construction.
 The roof of the 1824 warehouse belonging to Beehive Mill is the only known surviving example in Manchester of an advanced form of mill roof using cast and wrought iron, and which was prefabricated.
-The third phase was five storeys high and built along Bengal Street; this block was damaged by fire and partially rebuilt in 1861.
+The third phase was five storeys tall and built along Bengal Street; this block was damaged by fire and partially rebuilt in 1861.
 The estimated value of the damage caused was £25,000.

 The adjacent Bengal Street block was destroyed by fire in July 2005.
 The fire threatened to destroy the rest of the complex, which housed Sankeys nightclub and offices.
 In an effort to extinguish the fire, water was pumped from the nearby Rochdale Canal.
 This site is now developed as residential.

 In 2002, the upper floor of the building was used as a filming location in the film 24 Hour Party People, taking on the role of the Factory Records offices.

-In 2017 Beehive Mill was sold to Urban Splash.
+In 2017, Beehive Mill was sold to Urban Splash.
 It has been redeveloped as office and a luxury coworking space.